renanamancio/renanamancio/README.md

 - 👋 Hi, I’m @renanamancio
 - 👀 I’m interested in programming techniques, languages ​​and databases
 - 🌱 I’m currently learning Bachelor's degree in Information Systems
-- 💞️ I’m looking to collaborate on construction of codes in C, C++, JAVA and Python
+- 💞️ I’m looking to collaborate on construction of codes in C, JAVA and Python
 - 📫 How to reach me by email renan.henrique@gmail.com or by WhasApp +55 61 991078638
 - ⚡ Fun fact: I like bitter foods and sour sweets